VideojogosLusofona/OkapiKit/README.md

 - Alternate World:
   - Demonstrates how to create an alternative world system, in which the player can't cross over if there will be a collision
+- Grid system:
+  - Demonstrates most of the grid-based systems.
+By default, it has a crate that can be pushed into the water, which makes that part of the water disappear.
+  - It also allows you to place a bomb by pressing z, which will explode destroying the solid walls in a one tile radius
+  - You can also approach the trees, and press X to harvest them.
+A indicator will appear for you to know you can harvest them.
+  - You can also activate some other objects, like enemies, to test the different types of Movement Grid systems.

 # Documentation